 The Charleston School of Law begins to review files as they are completed and continues to review files until all seats in the program are filled.
-The priority application deadline for the LL.M. program is March 1 for fall admission.
+The application deadline for the LL.M. program is June 1 for fall admission.
 An application to the Charleston School of Law LL.M. program requires the following:

 - Bachelor’s degree from an accredited college or university.

 - J.D. from an ABA-approved law school, except for international students.